Maternal, Newborn & Child Health

 Hospital to Home

-Our Hospital to Home (H2H) programme supports high-risk infants in the hospital and when they return home.
-H2H strengthens care to infants in a newborn unit through comprehensive education programmes and promotion of care that encourages good brain development.
-It also provides at-home follow-up support through a network of volunteer community health workers for up to a year after the baby’s birth.
+Hospital to Home (H2H) is our flagship newborn follow-up programme supporting high-risk infants in the hospital and when they return home.
+It strengthens care for infants in a neonatal unit through comprehensive parent education programmes and promotion of care that encourages healthy brain development.
+It also provides regular at-home follow-up support to these infants for six months after discharge through a network of community health workers.
+H2H sits in the ‘follow-up and early intervention’ arm of AdaraNewborn.

 Adara Youth Community Centre

-Our Adara Youth Community Centre provides support to at-risk adolescents through counselling; sexual and reproductive health education and services, including family planning; life skills training; and connection with Kiwoko Hospital services.
+The Adara Youth Community Centre (AYCC) provides support to adolescents through sexual and reproductive health education and services.
+These can include family planning, counselling, life skills training, antenatal care services, and connection with health services.
+It also provides community outreach, working closely with schools, parents and local leaders.
+These services are available to young people aged 10 to 24.
 Our goal is to provide youth with support to lead happy and healthy lives.

 Critical healthcare

-We support at-risk communities in Central Uganda, including people living with HIV, diabetes, disabilities, epilepsy, mental health conditions and tuberculosis.
-By supporting Kiwoko Hospital’s HIV, Diabetes and Community Based Healthcare (CBHC) programmes, we ensure vulnerable groups have access to essential services.
-This work is critical during the COVID-19 pandemic.
+We support vulnerable communities in Central Uganda, including people living with HIV, diabetes, disabilities, epilepsy, mental health conditions and tuberculosis.
+By supporting Kiwoko Hospital’s HIV, diabetes and community based healthcare (CBHC) programmes, we ensure these groups have access to essential services.

 Inside our work